 Of this $70, 50%, or $35, is given to the Provost for such activities as: faculty study leaves, summer stipends, and other research initiatives

 15%, or $10.50, of the $70 goes to the Primary Investigator

 10% , or $7.00, of the $70 goes to the Department Chair of the Primary Investigator

 and, 25%, or $17.50, of the $70 goes to the Dean of the Primary Investigator

 Occasionally, Deans/Directors/or PI’s reallocate these earnings, or a portion of them, to co-PI’s, etc. These are special agreements and the Office of Sponsored Programs needs to know about them prior to the allocations.
 These decisions will need to be identified when the grant award is received.

-A: In order to accurately reflect student FTE and teaching support, we prefer to show all instructional faculty within Educational & General funds (instructional orgs).
-This is important when we prepare instructional reports for the Commonwealth.
+A: In order to accurately reflect student FTE and teaching support, all instructional faculty should be charged Educational & General funds (instructional orgs).
+This is important as we prepare instructional reports for the Commonwealth.
 It is important that we accurately reflect our teaching efforts as the Commonwealth classifies teaching efforts within Educational & General.